StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 If you really want to ramp up the speed, you should use text expansion to abbreviate at least the first couple hundred most common words and phrases in English, making, for example, “the” just “t”, “I want to” just “iwt”, and so on.
 By doing this alone, you can cut down on how many keys you have to physically press down by a huge percentage (at least for prose).
 You can actually do the same thing for common code constructs (e.g., the basic syntax of a for loop in Python), email signatures, and really anything else you can think of.
 Since I’m on Windows, I personally use AutoHotkey for this purpose, but there are plenty of options for this sort of thing.

 Just like normal typing, you’ll need to practice this intentionally to get results, retraining your hands to type “t” every time your brain thinks “the”.
 You’ll also want to create a “theory” for your abbreviations, and come up with some patterns to reuse as your list grows (e.g., using consistent letter sequences for phrase enders — “iwt” for “I want to”, “hwt” for “he wants to”, “swt” for “she wants to”, etc.).
-A working knowledge of a brief-heavy stenographic theory will help you here (see stenography).
+A working knowledge of a brief-heavy stenographic theory will help you here.

 #### Modal Text Editing